LPC-CSDept/csci-assignments-Atypics3/Final/q2_explanation.md

   <br/><br/>

 This is a `.asm` file that will take the user inputted character and continously print it onto the console screen until 'q' is typed and entered <br/>
-This is done by using memory mapped & Interrupt I/O. <br/>
+This is done by using Memory-Mapped I/O & Interrupted I/O. <br/>
 Specifically, this will use the stack segment and the kernel text segment in order to achieve the purpose of the problem. <br/>
 The registers and settings that are going to be used are as follows: